What does the Bible say about earthquakes?

-Why is the world in such a mess if God is in control?
+What does it say about tornadoes and other natural disasters?
+Does the Bible give an answer to why the world in in such a mess if God is really in control?
 How could a God of love let masses of people die from killer hurricanes, catastrophic earthquakes, tsunamis, terrorist attacks and disease?
 Why such bizarre carnage and chaos?
 Is the world coming to an end?
 Is God pouring out his wrath upon sinners?
 Why is it so often the bloated bodies of the poor, the elderly, and the children that are strewn among the rubble?
 These are the questions most people are begging to be answered.

 Although God is often viewed as the One causing these terrible catastrophes, He is not responsible.
 God is not in the business of causing natural disasters and calamities.
 On the contrary, He is the giver of life.
 The Bible says, “ . . . for the heavens shall vanish away like smoke, and the earth shall wax old like a garment, and they that dwell therein shall die in like manner: but My salvation shall be for ever, and My righteousness shall not be abolished" (Isaiah 51:6).
 This text declares a dramatic difference between natural calamities and the work of God.